Tom-Alexander/mortar-js/readme.md

 Usage
 =====
-Mortar is a jquery plugin used for masonry grid layouts.
+Mortar is a jquery plugin used for grid layouts.
-Javascript:
 ```
     $('#container').mortar();
 ```